 Use the search bar to locate and add the roles you want to be able to create subscriptions based on this form.

-If users do not have a device with one of the specified names, they will not be able to receive notifications from event feeds based on this form.
+If users do not have a device with one of the specified names, they will not be able to receive notifications from alert feeds based on this form.

 - Click Save Changes.